Agent-State Construction with Auxiliary Inputs: Introduction

 We present the following contributions in this work: (1) we survey \emph{auxiliary input} techniques used for resolving partial observability in successful real-world reinforcement learning applications.
 (2) We unify these approaches under a single formalization for auxiliary inputs.
+(3) We demonstrate empirically, through illustrative examples, how a practitioner might leverage this formalism to create auxiliary inputs, and the efficacy of these approaches in de-aliasing states for better value function learning and policy representation.

-(3) We demonstrate empirically, through illustrative examples, the efficacy of these approaches.
-In this manuscript, we first introduce a formalism for auxiliary inputs.
-We use a simple partially observable environment to elucidate how a few simple, fast, and general instantiations of auxiliary inputs (a decaying trace of observations, particle filters, and likelihoods as predictions) summarizes history.
+We first introduce a formalism for the auxiliary inputs used throughout reinforcement learning.
+This formalism gives practictioners a mechanism to parse the aspects of a partially observable environment an agent may need to consider for both learning a value function and a successful policy, and as well as the \emph{type} of auxiliary input to use in a given partially observable domain.
+We use a simple partially observable environment to elucidate how few simple, fast, and general instantiations of auxiliary inputs (a decaying trace of observations, particle filters, and likelihoods as predictions) summarizes history, as well as general trajectory information needed for decision making.
 Through demonstrations on this environment, we show that auxiliary inputs allow an agent to discriminate between observations that would otherwise be aliased, and also allow for a smooth interpolation in the value function between different states.
 Next, we demonstrate the efficacy of uncertainty-based auxiliary inputs on two classic, partially observable environments.
 Finally, we show that particular auxiliary inputs (specifically exponential decaying traces) can integrate well with recurrent neural networks trained with truncated backpropagation through time (T-BPTT), potentially allowing for a significant performance increase as compared to using only one or the other.
-Code and implementation for this work is publically available\footnote{\href{https://anonymous.4open.science/r/aux-inputs}{https://anonymous.4open.science/r/aux-inputs}}.
+Code and implementation for this work is publically available\footnote{\href{https://github.com/taodav/aux-inputs}{https://github.com/taodav/aux-inputs}}.

 To summarize, auxiliary inputs can be simple, performant, and should likely be the first approach most reinforcement learning practitioners take to tackle partial observability.
 In many cases, simple auxiliary inputs may be good enough if not better than more complex approaches such as recurrent function approximation, and they can also be easily combined with these approaches for better performance.